 The main problem that Darwin and Darwinians have always faced is to account for the origin of species themselves, or of genera, families, and the higher orders of living organization.
 The idea that such large-scale evolutionary processes all took place gradually over very long periods of time has been challenged again and again. ...
 Why do plants and animals fall into distinct types, such as ferns, conifers, insects, and birds, rather than lying on a continuous spectrum of living forms?3

-A crucial problem facing gradualistic models of evolution is the conspicuous absence of a continuous series of transitional fossils between major groups of species – e.g. between invertebrates and fish, fish and amphibians, amphibians and reptiles, reptiles and birds, and reptiles and mammals.
-The ‘missing links’ are as absent today as they were in Darwin’s time, and the belief that this is due to the imperfection of the fossil record is becoming increasingly implausible.
-The fossil record simply does not give any indication of how the fins of fish became the legs and feet of amphibians, how gills became lungs, scales became feathers, and legs became wings.
+A crucial problem facing gradualistic models of evolution is the conspicuous absence of a continuous sequence of transitional fossils between major groups of species – e.g. between invertebrates and fish, fish and amphibians, amphibians and reptiles, reptiles and birds, and reptiles and mammals.
+Existing fossils do not give a clear indication of how the fins of fish became the legs and feet of amphibians, how gills became lungs, scales became feathers, and legs became wings.
 It is becoming increasingly implausible to attribute this problem to the imperfection of the fossil record.

-Contrary to neodarwinist expectations, most species suddenly appear on the scene, live for millions of years essentially unchanged, and then inexplicably die out.
-Recognizing this, some darwinists now argue that, instead of emerging gradually, new species originate in sudden, rapid bursts of evolutionary creativity, with the result that no transitional fossils are left behind – a theory known as punctuated equilibrium.
-But this theory still accepts the dogma that new species are the result of random, undirected mutations.
+Contrary to neo-Darwinist expectations, most species suddenly appear on the scene, live for millions of years essentially unchanged, and then die out.
+Recognizing this, some Darwinists argue that, instead of emerging gradually, new species originate in sudden, rapid bursts of evolutionary creativity, with the result that no transitional fossils are left behind – but this theory still accepts the dogma that new species are the result of random, undirected mutations.